-Participants were welcomed by Mr Marin Jerković, who provided a 3-hour guided tour and explained the history of the centre and its vision for the future, as well as the commitment of Stella Croatica to conservation, education, and to the local community's wellbeing.
+Participants were welcomed by a member of the management team of Stella Croatica, who provided a 3-hour guided tour and explained the history of the centre and its vision for the future, as well as the commitment of Stella Croatica to conservation, education, and to the local community's wellbeing.
 The guided tour started in the factory, where visitors could see the production and packaging of some of their products and taste a Fig cake, their most famous pastry.
-Following, the group was taken to the distillery, where Mr Jerković explained the process of the extraction of the lavender and immortelle essential oil, which is used to create many of their products.
+Following, the group was taken to the distillery, where the guide explained the process of the extraction of the lavender and immortelle essential oil, which is used to create many of their products.

-The tour continued with the exploration of the botanic garden and of the interactive educational olive museum, where Mr Jerković reflected on the history and modalities of its production, and provided some interesting insights on how to distinguish lamp oil from virgin and extra virgin olive oil.
+The tour continued with the exploration of the botanic garden and of the interactive educational olive museum, where the manager reflected on the history and modalities of its production, and provided some interesting insights on how to distinguish lamp oil from virgin and extra virgin olive oil.
 The group then had the opportunity to visit a traditional Dalmatian village and be guided through the exploration and blending of the unique local products' tastes.